-The Red Deer Rebels are commemorating their 25th season in the Western Hockey League, and they have plenty of things to celebrate.
+The Red Deer Rebels commemorated their 25th season in the Western Hockey League in 2017, and they had plenty of things to celebrate.
 The Rebels kicked off their inaugural season on September 25, 1992, and set a WHL record for most wins by an expansion club.
 The team won the Memorial Cup in 2001 and the WHL Eastern Conference Championship in 2002 and 2003.

 The Enmax Centrium has been the only home of the Rebels.
 It’s located on the Westerner Park grounds and is just a short drive from downtown.
 The Centrium has become a sports and events hub in Central Alberta.
 It has played host to many large sporting events including the 1995 World Junior Hockey Championship, 2016 Mastercard Memorial Cup and the Scotties Tournament of Hearts (2004 and 2012).

 Over the years, the Red Deer Rebels have had a number of well-known players come through their system.
 Many have continued their careers onto professional levels (including the NHL), universities and international leagues.
 Some of the most notable alumni include:

 - Dion Phaneuf played for the Rebels from 2001 to 2005, where he amassed 146 career points.
 He was drafted by the Calgary Flames in 2003 and currently plays for the Ottawa Senators.

 - Cam Ward is the starting goaltender with the Carolina Hurricanes and won his first ever Stanley Cup in 2006.
 Ward was the first goalie to win Stanley Cup as a rookie since Patrick Roy in 1986.